What Loan Officers Do

 Consumer loan officers specialize in loans to people.
 Consumers take out loans for many reasons, such as buying a car or paying college tuition.
 For some simple consumer loans, the underwriting process is fully automated.
 However, the loan officer is still needed to guide applicants through the process and to handle cases with unusual circumstances.
 Some institutions—usually small banks and credit unions—do not use underwriting software and instead rely on loan officers to complete the underwriting process manually.

 Mortgage loan officers specialize in loans used to buy real estate (property and buildings), which are called mortgage loans.
 Mortgage loan officers work on loans for both residential and commercial properties.
 Often, mortgage loan officers must seek out clients, which requires developing relationships with real estate companies and other sources that can refer prospective applicants.

 Within these three fields, some loan officers specialize in a particular part of the loan process:

 Loan collection officers contact borrowers who fail to make their loan payments on time.
 They work with borrowers to help them find a way to keep paying off the loan.
-If the borrower continues to miss payments, loan officers start the process of taking away what the borrower used to secure the loan (the collateral)—often a home or car—and selling it to repay the loan.
+If the borrower continues to miss payments, loan officers start the process of taking away what the borrower used to secure the loan (called “collateral”)—often a home or car—and selling it to repay the loan.

-Loan underwriters specialize in evaluating whether a client is credit worthy.
-They do this by collecting, verifying, and evaluating the client’s financial information provided on their loan applications.
-They may use loan underwriting software, or they may perform the process manually.
+Loan underwriters specialize in evaluating whether a client is creditworthy.
+They collect, verify, and evaluate the client’s financial information provided on their loan applications and then use loan underwriting software to produce recommendations.